shipsaas/.github/profile/README.md

 ## Our Works

-- 🏃‍♂️ Ready: Core functionalities for any kind of Products (including awesome helper & libraries), 🔋🔋🔋
+- 🏃‍♂️ Ready: Core functionalities for any kind of Products (including awesome helper & libraries), 🔋🔋🔋.
-- 🏁 DevFlag: Enabling your Application development to follow the CI/CD best practice (Small PRs rock) 🚀
+- 🏁 DevFlag: Enabling your Application development to follow the CI/CD best practice (Small PRs FTW) 🚀
-- 💰 CurrencyFX: Get FX rates from multiple online services. 🔋🔋🔋.
 - ❇️ SafeDispatcher: Ensure your "failed to dispatch" msgs will be fully stored, tracked and retryable 📰
+- 🚃 Priority Queue: Manage your queued messages effectively by prioritizing them 🔋🔋🔋
+- 💰 CurrencyFX: Get FX rates from multiple online services 🔋🔋🔋.
 - ... and more coming soon

 ## Our Cores & Conventions